 Lake Ohrid

-Lake in Pogradec
+Lake near Pogradec

-Church Of San Juan Kaneo Lake Ohrid
+Church of San Juan Kaneo Lake Ohrid

 CC BY-SA / Diego Delso